Supercopa de Venezuela

-The Supercopa de Venezuela (Venezuelan Supercup) is an annual one-match football official competition in Venezuela organised by the Venezuelan Football Federation (FVF) which is played between the Primera División champions and the Copa Venezuela winners of the previous season, starting from 2025.
+The Supercopa de Venezuela (Venezuelan Supercup) is an annual one-match football official competition in Venezuela organised by the Venezuelan Football Federation (FVF) which is played between the Liga FUTVE champions and the Copa Venezuela winners of the previous season, starting from 2025.
 This competition serves as the season curtain-raiser and is scheduled to be played in March each year.